Smash powers and traces on parametrized spectra: An application of rigidity: The cases of , , and

-Before we proceed with the homotopy category, we need two lemmas.
+Before we proceed, we need two lemmas.
 The first is a fiberwise version of \cref{convenient:preserve_equivalences}.
 Let $X \in \cat{Top}(A \times_B C)$ be an arbitrary topological space over $A \times_B C$.
 We can add a disjoint copy of $(A \times_B C)$ to $X$ and take its fiberwise suspension spectrum:

-As before, the unit $U_A$, twisting object $T_{A_i}$, and base-change object $\bcr{A}{f}{C}_B$ are all special cases of this construction.
+As before, the unit $U_A$, twisting object $T_{A_i}$, and base change object $\bcr{A}{f}{C}_B$ are all special cases of this construction.